NickStephens/lambda-x/README.md

 -> \y -> \p -> ((p x) y) (f (\app -> (\p -> (p \a -> \b -> a) (\p -> (p \a -> \b -> b) app)) term))) (f (\app -> (\p -> (p \a -> \b -> b) (\p -> (p \a
 -> \b -> b) app)) term)))))) f) term))) \x -> \a -> \b -> a)))))

-### SEC Architecture &larr; Written in Haskell
-A virtual machine based off the symbolic architecture of the SEC.

 ### Hassle &larr; Written in Haskell
 A minimalistic, untyped, functional language which compiles to the SEC virtual machine.